Our story: New Year 2019 update on timeshare mis-selling and court victories

-Welcome to ECC’s New year's Newsletter
+Welcome to our New Year’s newsletter

 “It seems, however, that before that date and during the transition period some companies involved in the sector still did not comply with the legal requirements imposed under the applicable legislation.”